- A blog strategy that helps you rank in the SERPs isn’t enough. You need to drive conversions, too.

 Optimize each post for its target keywords by making sure they appear in the content along with contextually relevant terms.
 Lean on metadata, URLs and organizational headings like H1s and H2s to continue reinforcing keyword relevance to Google.

-When you write your meta data, don’t just write for keywords!
+When you write your metadata, don’t just write for search engines and jam in tons of keywords!
 Searchers can’t convert on your site if they don’t click through from the SERP first.
 Write unique, compelling, click-worthy title tags and meta descriptions.
 You’ll have more breathing room in the meta description.
 So take advantage of it by telling the search audience exactly why they need to read the post.
 What problems will they solve?
 What will they learn?

 Add a call to action to each meta description if possible to encourage clicks, remembering that the meta description’s goal is to get the user to read the post – not to make a purchase (yet).
 That means a CTA like “Order today for free shipping!” probably won’t hit the mark.

 Once you’ve tightened all the bolts with your content strategy and technical SEO, it’s time to focus on link building.
 If your content is truly engaging and useful, online publishers and influencers will naturally link to it.
 However, a handful of links here and there won’t close the gap if your top competitors’ landing pages have hundreds.

 What’s more, your pages won’t rank well enough to be discovered without a serious off-page SEO strategy.
 It’s the age old chicken and egg argument.
 To start up the backlink flywheel, you’ll need to engage in highly-targeted blogger outreach.

 But whether you plan to write guest posts or pitch influencers, you’ll need to get organized and work on your value proposition.
 While a guest blogging strategy may have a higher success rate than simply asking for links, it’s also much more time consuming.